djmunro/ss-react/README.md

 ## Install

-You can install Grommet using either of the methods given below.
+You can install ss-tract using either of the methods given below.

 For npm users: